 Being charged with driving under the influence of drugs or alcohol can bring up many mixed feelings.
 You may feel regret, fear, and even uncertainty about what happened.
 Maybe you thought you were okay to drive, but your blood alcohol concentration was too high or you knew you were not capable yet, so you fell asleep behind the wheel.

-Whatever your situation, a qualified criminal defense attorney can help you navigate your rights and legal options for your unique case.
+Whatever your situation, a qualified criminal defense attorney in Naples, FL can help you navigate your rights and legal options for your unique case.
 The laws surrounding Florida DUIs are specific, and your lawyer will work alongside you to craft the best possible defense for your DUI charges.

 3 Myths About Florida DUIs Every Driver Should Know